 All of our child Development Centers are accredited by the National Association for the Education of Young Children.
 We provide developmentally age appropriate activities for children 6 weeks to 5 years old.
 As part of our program children are provided breakfast, lunch and dinner with the menus being approved by a Registered Dietician.

 The best way to describe Army Curriculum is a combination of Developmentally Appropriate Practices and Creative Curriculum.
 Developmentally Appropriate Practices is a child centered, Child-initiated and teacher supported program.
 The Creative Curriculum program allows for meaningful and long lasting learning involving active thinking and experimenting to find out how things work.
 This is best accomplished through purposeful play facilitated by highly intentional teaching practices.
 Both practices require each child to have a primary caregiver, who observes and document the child's interests, strengths and abilities and builds the curriculum around that.
 Observations allow us to offer and individualized program that will support school readiness for ch8ildren by expanding their play intro learning experiences.

-CDC I offers hourly care for children six week to five years old.
-Patrons are limited to 25 hours per week and must be registered with Parent Central Services to participate in the program.
+CDC I offers Hourly Care program for children six week to five years old.
+CYS Services Hourly Care program is limited to Monday thru Friday 0900-1500 at Child Development Center I. Parents may only reserve a maximum of 20 hours per week and no more than 4 hours per day.
+Hourly care must be registered with Parent Central Services to participate in the program.
 Reservations can be made up to two weeks in advance; to make a reservation call 301-677-3407 or online using your webtrac account.